 5200 Hampton Boulevard

 Norfolk, VA 23508

 All students entering the contest will receive a special PBS KIDS Certificate.
 A first place and second place winner will be named in each grade level.
-Winners and their families will be invited to a special reception and studio recording of the WHRO Young Storytellers awards program.
+Winners and their families will be invited to WHRO Public Media for a celebration of the WHRO Young Storytellers awards program.
 We appreciate your help getting students involved with this fun and creative contest!

 - Contest aligns with Virginia Standards of Learning writing requirements: K.12; 1.13; 2.12; 3.9; 4.7; and 5.7.